-Here’s an adult hot chocolate recipe that will warm you to your toes.
+Here’s an adult hot chocolate recipe that will warm you to your toes and it's easily made with no alcohol.
 It doubles as dessert and an after dinner drink all in one.
-The Winter Dream hot chocolate recipe, from our stay at the St. Regis Resort in Park City, Utah.
-See notes for a non-alcoholic version.
+The Winter Dream hot chocolate recipe is definitely a sweet indulgence!

 Situated above the charming, historic mining town of Park City, Utah, sits the St. Regis Deer Valley.
 The location is breathtaking.
 It’s a snowy wonderland for skiers and winter sports enthusiasts.
 The epitome of mountain elegance, staying at the St Regis was a real treat.
 The sheer beauty of the area with sapphire blue skies and sparkling white snow plus gorgeous accommodations really spoils you.